 Did you know that Romanian is now the second most spoken language in London, after English.Postal Authority

-Royal Mail Ltd is the postal authority of Great Britain.
+Royal Mail Ltd is the postal authority of United Kingdom.
 With over 500 years of history, they began as exclusive postal service for the King and is court.
-Today, they deliver mail six days a week to the 32 million homes in Great Britain.
+Today, they deliver mail six days a week to the 32 million homes in the United Kingdom.

 Prior to privatization, Post Office Limited was a subsidiary of Royal Mail group with Royal Mail responsible for delivery letters and parcels while the Post Office provided counter services.
 The Postal Service Act passed in 2011 separated the Royal Mail Group Ltd and the Post Office Ltd, with Royal Mail going private in 2013.